lyle-morris-sudo/pixel/guidelines/color.md

 Contrast is the difference in brightness between any two elements.
 The [Web Content Acessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG21/) set specific ratios that achieve the minimum required contrast for legibility.
 Generally speaking, small text is any size below 24px and requires a 4.5:1 contrast ratio.
 Large text is anything above 24px and requires a 3:1 contrast ratio.
 Graphical elements, such as data visualizations, also require a 3:1 contrast ratio.

-The Pixel design system palette is comprised of twelve color grades—Black, White and ten values for each hue.
+The design system palette is comprised of twelve color grades—Black, White and ten values for each hue.
 The following table indicates the minimum number of steps required to achieve commonly used contrast ratios between any two colors.

 | Color 1 - Base | Color 2 - 04.05:1           | Color 3 - 00.03:1           |
 | :------------- | :-------------------------- | :-------------------------- |